frankenperez/openathon-nextjs/labs/lab-01/README.md

 > ```
 >
 > If your development server is still running, visit http://localhost:3000 to check your application works.

+## Linters and Formatters

+### ESLint

+Next.js provides an integrated [ESLint](https://eslint.org/) experience out of the box, automatically installing `eslint` and `eslint-config-next` as development dependencies in the application and creating an `.eslintrc.json` file in the root directory.

+> ✏ **Task**
+>
+> Run `npm run lint` or `yarn lint` to set up ESLint if it was not already configured during the installation process.
+>
+> Open the `.eslintrc.json` file and update its configuration:
+>
+> ```json
+> {
+>   "extends": ["next/babel", "next/core-web-vitals"]
+> }
+> ```

+### Prettier

+[Prettier](https://prettier.io/) is an opinionated code formatter with support for many languages to enforce a consistent style by parsing the application code and re-printing it with its own rules.

+ESLint contains code formatting rules which can conflict with the Prettier setup.
+It is recommended to include `eslint-config-prettier` in the ESLint config to make ESLint and Prettier work together, disabling any linting rule that might interfere with an existing Prettier rule, and `eslint-plugin-prettier` to run Prettier analysis as part of ESLint and reports differences as individual ESLint issues.

+> ✏ **Task**
+>
+> Let’s add Prettier and the recommended plugins to work with ESLint:
+>
+> ```bash
+> npm install -D prettier eslint-config-prettier eslint-plugin-prettier
+> #or
+> yarn add -D prettier eslint-config-prettier eslint-plugin-prettier
+> ```
+>
+> Create a new file `.prettierrc` in the root directory to customize the configuration:
+>
+> ```json
+> {
+>   "printWidth": 100,
+>   "tabWidth": 2,
+>   "trailingComma": "none"
+> }
+> ```
+>
+> Optionally, you can install the [Prettier Formatter extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for Visual Studio Code

 ## Pages in Next.js